 Single Burner Freestanding Stove

 Single burner stoves are simple to use and often seen at outdoor festivals and rock concerts.
-While they are not usually used for car camping, it is still very popular with those who use them.

 - Small and lightweight: This is an ideal camping stove if you do not wish to be weighed down while walking to your campsite or have limited storage space in your car while driving there.